jpgough/api-workshop/02-contracts/README.md

 * Getting tasks includes task 1
 * Retrieval of task 1 succeeds with the description and a 200
 * Task 1 can be removed successfully

+It is also possible to have multiple tests executed together in scenarios using Spring Cloud Contract.